jxalvarado88/photoshop-assets-script/README.md

  * Licensed under the MIT license
  */

+Enhanced by:
+Diego Amezquita

 Select desired layer and run script, it will export android or iOS assets from an @3x Iphone 6 plus (Photoshop preset file)